Project

 This is an interactive web-based implementation of a Finite-Difference Time-Domain (FDTD) electromagnetic simulation.
 Originally developed in Python for a bachelor's thesis in physics, this TypeScript port brings the simulation to the browser with real-time visualization and interactive controls.

-The simulation uses Convolutional Perfectly Matched Layer (CPML) boundary conditions to accurately model wave propagation without unwanted reflections, making it suitable for studying electromagnetic phenomena in various materials and geometries.
+The simulation uses Convolutional Perfectly Matched Layer (CPML) boundary conditions to accurately model wave propagation without unwanted reflections.

 Features